Bra: Materials

 Bras were originally made of linen, cotton broadcloth, and twill weaves and sewn using flat-felled or bias-tape seams.
 They are now made of a variety of materials, including Tricot, Spandex, Spanette, Latex, microfiber, satin, Jacquard, foam, mesh, and lace, which are blended to achieve specific purposes.
 Spandex, a synthetic fiber with built-in "stretch memory", can be blended with cotton, polyester, or nylon.
 Mesh is a high-tech synthetic composed of ultra-fine filaments that are tightly knit for smoothness.

 Sixty to seventy per cent of bras sold in the UK and US have underwired cups.
 The underwire is made of metal, plastic, or resin.
-Said the antecedents for underwire in bras date to at least 1893, when Marie Tucek of New York City patented a breast supporter, a sort of early push-up bra made of either metal or cardboard and then covered with fabric.
+The antecedents for underwire in bras date to at least 1893, when Marie Tucek of New York City patented a breast supporter, a sort of early push-up bra made of either metal or cardboard and then covered with fabric.
 Underwire is built around the perimeter of the cup where it attaches to the band, increasing its rigidity to improve support, lift, and separation.

 Wirefree or softcup bras have additional seaming and internal reinforcement.

 By the late 1970s, wire-free bras were emerging both at Hanky Panky and at Hanro in Switzerland.
 Cosabella in Italy and in France followed in the 1980s, as did Eberjey in the 1990s.
 Others use padding or shaping materials to enhance bust size or cleavage.